openownership/data-standard/docs/schema/conformance.rst

 * MAY use a subset of the schema's terms

-* MAY use terms from outside this specification’s terms **only** where this specification’s terms are insufficient
+* MAY use terms from outside the schema **only** where the schema's terms are insufficient

 * MUST use the schema’s terms consistently with their definitions